-As a light and inexpensive intervention which does not involve closing the streets to car traffic permanently, a play street improves the quality of life within the community where it is established.
-Play streets have a positive impact on the well-being of children and the whole community by:
+As a light and inexpensive intervention which does not involve closing the streets to car traffic permanently, the establishment of a play street improves the quality of life within the community where it is established.
+Play streets have a positive impact on the well-being of children and the whole community in the following ways:

-- Offering a safe and friendly local public space, thanks to calmed motor vehicle traffic in residential areas: - Encouraging more time spent outdoors and more physical activity for all residents; - Allowing young people to play independently, freely and spontaneously in public spaces; - Fostering social ties, including intergenerational, between members of the neighbourhood; - Giving citizens back their right to the city, especially the most vulnerable populations; and - Opening the decision-making process to residents of the area, including children.
+- Offers a safe and friendly local public space, thanks to calmed motor vehicle traffic in residential areas; - Encourages more time spent outdoors and more physical activity for all residents; - Allows young people to play independently, freely and spontaneously in public spaces; - Fosters social ties, particularly intergenerational, between members of the neighbourhood; - Gives citizens back their right to the city, especially the most vulnerable populations; and - Opens the decision-making process to residents of the area, including children.